arangodb/docs-hugo/site/content/3.11/index-and-search/indexing/working-with-indexes/multi-dimensional-indexes.md

 menuTitle: Multi-dimensional Indexes
 weight: 25
 description: >-
-  Multi-dimensional indexes allow you to index two- or higher dimensional data such as time ranges, for efficient intersection of multiple range queries
+  Multi-dimensional indexes allow you to index two- or higher-dimensional data such as time ranges, for efficient intersection of multiple range queries
 ---
 A multi-dimensional index maps multi-dimensional data in the form of multiple